mgb45/ECE3091_resources/README.md

 # Setting up your raspberry pi to run these notebooks

-I recommend you prototype on an alternative machine and not directly on your raspberry pi, as this will be quite slow.
-However, if you would like to configure your raspberry pi to use jupyter follow the steps below.
+If you would like to configure your raspberry pi to use jupyter follow the steps below.

 ## Initial Setup